 Es sentially, it’ s a virtual conversation in which one party is an online talking robot that can carry out a defined task or give automated replies to users.

-It is a form of artificial intelligence (AI) that operates within defined set of rules and parameters.
-A chatbot can provide many functions and can be hosted in most major chat platforms like Facebook messenger, text messaging and many others.
+It is a form of artificial intelligence (AI) that operates within defined set of rules and parameters .
+A chatbot can provide many functions and can be hosted on websites , messaging platforms or apps .

 So how does a chatbot work?

 A chatbot works in much the same way as a human manning a help desk.
 When a customer opens a chat dialogue to ask for assistance, the chatbot is the medium responding.

 So, if a customer typed the question ‘What time does your store open tomorrow morning’, using the information available, the chatbot would immediately respond in the same way as a human would.
 ‘Our store opens at 9am tomorrow morning and closes at 5pm’

 Have you ever asked Siri or Alexa for a weather update in your area?
 This is also a chatbot and, using your location, a response can be given, in natural, conversational replies.

 What is going on behind a chatbot front end?

 To answer this question we must understand that there are two types of chatbot.

 As we mentioned above, all chatbots are a form of AI, and all chatbots are supported by complex programming.
 However they fall into two categories.